elamaunt/GDShrapt/README.md

 Not ready.

 # Current state
 The project is in pre-pre-alpha stage.
+The reader has some specific limitations on parsing 'match' statements.
+It will be parsed but without specific node types.
+It may be not convenient to handle this nodes by code.

 # Current goals
-Prepare the project to pre-alpha stage and publish nuget.
+Complete parsing of GDScript without limitations.